-8. The eligibility for availing reservation against the vacancies reserved for the persons with benchmark disability shall be the same as prescribed in "The Rights of Persons with Disabilities Act, 2016": Reservation in vacancies for IFoS is granted only to (a) low vision; (b) Partially deaf; and (c) locomotor disability (sub-category: leprosy cured and acid attack victims only).
+The eligibility for availing reservation against the vacancies reserved for the persons with benchmark disability shall be the same as prescribed in "The Rights of Persons with Disabilities Act, 2016": Reservation in vacancies for IFoS is granted only to (a) low vision; (b) Partially deaf; and (c) locomotor disability (sub-category: leprosy cured and acid attack victims only).

-Provided further that the persons with benchmark disability shall also be required to meet special eligibility criteria in terms of physical requirements/functional classification (abilities) consistent with requirements of the identified service/post as may be prescribed by its cadre controlling authority.
+Provided further that the persons with benchmark disability shall also be required to meet special eligibility criteria in terms of physical requirements/functional classification (abilities/disabilities) consistent with requirements of the identified service/post as may be prescribed by its cadre controlling authority.

-The physical requirement and functional classification can for example be one or more of the following:
+The functional classification and physical requirement can for example be one or more of the following: